mergeability/mergeable/docs/README.md

       message: 'If no test plan is necessary, please include test plan: no label'
 ```

-To reuse certain parts of the config, you can utilize anchor points that `yaml` provides, like this
+To reuse certain parts of the config, you can utilize anchor points that `yaml` provides ([link](https://yaml.org/spec/1.2/spec.html#id2785586)), like this

 ```yml
   - do: title